hjpae/perspective-latency-modeling/README.md

 The demo GIF can be found at the top of this page.
 For additional demo videos, see the /assets/ folder.

+---

+## Development Status
+This project is currently under active development.
+All core mechanisms are implemented and functional, and further experiments and visualizations (especially from Phase 2 and beyond) are ongoing.
+Stay tuned for the updates.